-5.4 Christ’s bodily resurrection guarantees that believers will receive perfect resurrection bodies as well.
+7.4 Christ’s bodily resurrection guarantees that believers will receive perfect resurrection bodies as well.

 After you die and Christ comes again, the New Testament connects Christ’s resurrection with our final bodily resurrection.
 First Cor.
 6:14 states, ‘By his power God raised the Lord from the dead, and he will raise us also’.

-The New Living Translation translation of 1 Cor.
-15:20 explains it in down to earth terms, ‘But in fact, Christ has been raised from the dead.
+In the most extensive discussion on the connection between Christ’s resurrection and the Christian’s own bodily resurrection, Paul states that Christ is ‘the firstfruits of those who have fallen asleep.
+(I Cor.
+15:20).
+What are ‘firstfruits’?
+It’s an agricultural metaphor indicating the first taste of the ripening crop, showing that the full harvest is coming.
+This shows what believers’ resurrection bodies, the full harvest, will be like.
+The New Living Translation provides this translation of 1 Cor.
+15:20 to explain it in down to earth terms, ‘But in fact, Christ has been raised from the dead.
 He is the first of a great harvest of all who have died’.

 Do you see how critically important it is to have a biblical understanding of the nature of Christ’s resurrection – his bodily resurrection?

 In spite of so many in the liberal church establishment denying the bodily resurrection of Christ or dismissing it totally, there are those who stand firm on the bodily resurrection.
-Among those is Dr Albert Mohler Jr who provides a summary of the essential need for Jesus’ resurrection:
+Among those is Dr Albert Mohler who provides a summary of the essential need for Jesus’ resurrection: